 As a society, we have been sucked into the habit of watching more and more news.
 The increased number of news broadcasts and the advent of 24-hour news channels like CNN has brought this about.

 Why is there more news broadcasts than ever before?
-There are more because there is now instant access to the news of the world and because these programs can be highly profitable.
+There are more because there is now instant access to global news and because these programs are extremely profitable.
 They are moneymakers due to the low cost of talent and production in comparison to a typical television show.
 Satellites and the Internet have enabled instant access and exchange of information, images, and video from around the world.

 I’ve heard people say that they want to stay informed.
-Does staying informed require that we watch the same story over and over again with little bits added daily for weeks and sometimes months?
+Does staying informed require that we watch the same story over and over again with little bits added daily for weeks, sometimes months, and even years?

-What impact do you suppose it has on the human psyche and emotional well-being to watch and hear stories several times a day about murders, rapes, robberies, burglaries, divorces, suicides, bombings, wars, fires, earthquakes, floods, hurricanes, and on and on?
+What impact do you suppose it has on a person’s psyche, mood, and health to watch and hear stories several times a day about murders, rapes, robberies, burglaries, divorces, suicides, bombings, wars, fires, earthquakes, floods, hurricanes, and on and on?
 Every story that you watch on the news is being recorded in its entirety in your subconscious mind.
 No doubt about it.
 The accumulative effect cannot be good.

 Local news seems to be particularly bad if you live in a large city.
 Most of it centers on the tragedies of the day, whereas network morning and evening news programs seem to mix in a few upbeat stories from time to time.

 What kind of effect do you think the news has on a person’s outlook after they look at pictures and hear stories about all the bad things that are happening in their neighborhood, country, and the world?
 How do you feel after watching the news?
 Do you feel energized, inspired, and optimistic?
 Or do you feel lethargic, depressed, and pessimistic?